danbikle/reqp/README.md

 * Above command should start a server which then 'locks' my shell.

-* I should leave that shell alone and open another shell:
+* I should leave that shell alone and open another shell.

+* I should try a curl command:

 ```
 curl localhost:5047/static/csv/history/FB.csv > /tmp/FB.csv